Weltraumschaf/ebnf/README.md

-# PHP EBNF Image Generator
+# EBNF Parser and Image Generator for PHP/Java

 This package contains classes for scanning and parsing [EBNF][WP-EBNF] grammar files and generate images with railroad diagrams for that grammar.

+This repo contains a PHP implementation and a work in progess implementation in Java.

 The original code I discovered [here][KARMIN].
 But that project seems to be disconinued.
 So I decided to refactor and port the code